Your browser is not supported or outdated so some features of the site might not be available.

 7.1 Wired Gaming

 The Beats Studio3 are satisfactory for wired gaming.
 They're comfortable for long gaming sessions thanks to their lightweight frame and padded ear cups.
 The sound profile also leans towards more bass, making effects like footsteps in FPS games easier to hear.
-However, their microphone offers a sub-par overall performance, and it only works on PC and PlayStation consoles.
+However, their microphone offers a sub-par overall performance and only works on PC and PlayStation consoles.
 Xbox users can only receive audio, which is a little disappointing.

 Pros